cheddarmonk/super-duper-hepta-journey/Proposal.md

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Scope:
-This will be an operational prototype of birthday and gift tracker application.
+This will be an operational prototype of a occasion gift tracker application.
 The application will be an interactive web application that allows user input, storage, and data retrieval.
 The application will interact with a Mongo DB.
 The Mongo DB will be a persistent storage device for creation, retrieval,  updating, and deleting (CRUD) operations.
 Other functional iterations of the application will be possible for future development.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>